ad-kmt/system-design/building-blocks/cache/Cache.md

 ## Reads

 ### Cache-aside Strategy
-The application code manages the cache and database independently:
+The application code manages the cache and database independently, the cache does not interact with storage directly.
 - On a cache miss, data is retrieved from the database and stored in the cache.
 - On a cache hit, data is served directly from the cache.